 They see themselves as an individual, separate from everything else and the centre of their world.
 At the extreme, they have no consideration for connection or concern for anyone or anything other than themselves.

 They do not understand that they are just one aspect of a much bigger whole and that everything they do affects that whole.
 That “whole” is Consciousness.

 The idea of YOU originated in a thought, that started to evolve into a thought form that became your Higher Self.

-The Higher Self is a multi-dimensional being that has the ability to project it’s Consciousness (or Souls) into many other realities and dimensions for the purpose of expansion, and learning and experience.
+The Higher Self is a multi-dimensional being that can project it’s Consciousness (or Souls) into many other realities and dimensions for expansion, and learning and experience.

 You primarily exist in essence and energy as your Higher Self.

 - Your Higher Self is eternal, unlimited, immaterial, united consciousness which is your real or true self.